The Best Breakfast Burritos In Los Angeles guide image

 OpenTable logo

-Macheen, which pops-up on weekdays at Boyle Heights’ Milpa Grille, offers a birria breakfast burrito stuffed with crispy tater tots and cotija cheese.
+Macheen, which pops up on weekdays at Boyle Heights’ Milpa Grille, serves a birria breakfast burrito stuffed with crispy tater tots and cotija cheese.
 If that combination of words isn’t enough to get your mind racing, we might have to reexamine our friendship.
-Their crunchy, saucy burrito can also be made with excellent crispy pork belly or longanisa, but we might be most partial to the rich braised beef option, which drips spicy broth all over the scrambled eggs tucked inside.
-If you can't make it to Milpa Grille during the week, Macheen also serves their burritos at Smorgasburg on Sundays.
+Their crunchy, saucy burrito can also be made with excellent crispy pork belly or longanisa, but we almost always order the rich, braised beef option dripping spicy broth all over the scrambled eggs inside.
+If you can't make it to Milpa Grille during the week, Macheen also serves burritos at Smorgasburg on Sundays.

 photo credit: Jessica Grossfield

-If you’re a person who prefers beans over potatoes in their breakfast burritos, Lily’s is probably number one on your list in LA.
-This tiny Malibu spot serves burritos the size of newborns, stuffed with refried beans, bacon, fluffy scrambled eggs, and cheese.
+If you prefer beans over potatoes in a breakfast burrito, Lily’s should be number one on your personal list in LA.
+This tiny Malibu spot serves burritos the size of kittens, stuffed with refried beans, bacon, fluffy scrambled eggs, and cheese.
 Ask for all three salsas on the side, and make sure you call your order in ahead of time so you don’t have to wait.

-The first thing you should know about El Burrito House, a small storefront in the city of Bell, is that they make their own flour tortillas: stretchy, pillowy things that are soft and chewy and deeply flavorful.
-Those heavenly fresh tortillas are used to wrap all kinds of burritos here, breakfast and otherwise, but in the morning we zero in on their chile verde breakfast burrito, made with tender chunks of potatoes, well-cooked eggs, gooey streaks of cheese, and their spicy long-stewed pork chile verde.
-Think of it as a whole combo plate bundled up to-go.
+The first thing you should know about El Burrito House, a small storefront in the city of Bell, is that they make their own pillowy flour tortillas.
+These wrap all kinds of burritos here, breakfast and otherwise, but in the morning we zero in on their chile verde breakfast burrito, made with chunks of potatoes, well-cooked eggs, gooey streaks of cheese, and spicy stewed pork.
+Think of it as a whole combo plate bundled up to go.
 As with all good homestyle food, it takes a while to prepare, so if you’re in a rush, call in your order first.

 The neatly wrapped Hot Pocket of a breakfast burrito served at Kumquat Coffee contains all the important elements: Chunks of seasoned potato?
 Check.
 Soft scrambled eggs?
 That’s right.
-Gooey cheese that joyfully squirts all over the place with every bite?
+Gooey cheese that gets into every bite?
 Indeed.
 But it’s the addition of caramelized garlic confit that sets the breakfast burrito at this Highland Park coffee shop apart.
 The garlic flavor isn’t too pungent to eat in the morning, but it does heighten the other elements around it—we especially like it paired with their juicy turkey sausage (you can also order it with bacon for crunch).
 These burritos typically take about 15 minutes to prepare, so place a pickup order ahead of time via their website.

-The move at Piroshki Bakery in North Hollywood is their "French-Russian 3-Cheese Breakfast Burrito," a handheld masterpiece involving American, cheddar, and melted feta cheese, rolled up with your choice of protein (seasoned ground beef, bacon, ham, or pepperoni), plus potatoes and chives.
-We’re not exactly sure what makes this burrito French-Russian—the seasoning in the ground beef? the spicy sauce on the side?—but we do love that the whole packages gets air-fried for a crispy outer layer that crackles and a gooey inner layer that even the most dairy-sensitive among us would be appreciate.
+The move at Piroshki Bakery in North Hollywood is to order their "French-Russian 3-Cheese Breakfast Burrito," a handheld art object involving american cheese, cheddar, and melted feta then rolled up with your choice of protein (seasoned ground beef, bacon, ham, or pepperoni), plus potatoes and chives.
+We’re not exactly sure what makes this burrito French-Russian—the seasoning in the ground beef, the spicy sauce on the side?—but we do love that the whole package gets air-fried.

 Run by the same people are Guerrilla Tacos around the corner, Guerrilla Cafecito is a tiny cafe in the Arts District open 8-11am daily.
 The GTLA Burrito is fantastic—there’s tender sirloin steak accompanied by avocado, chile de arbol salsa, and super-crispy hash browns.
 It’s all wrapped in a burrito coated in melted jack cheese.
 Don’t leave without one of their basketball-sized milk-and-lemon donuts, either.